Lippincost/Tensorflow-Enhanced-Fast-MPNCOV/trainingFromScratch/README.md

 ## Train from scratch
 By using our code, we reproduce the results of our Fast MPN-COV ResNet models on ImageNet 2012.
-At the same time, in order to facilitate the performance evaluation, we also provide the results on CIFAR100
+At the same time, in order to facilitate the performance evaluation, we also provide the results on CIFAR100.

+### Our experiments are running on
+ * Tensorflow 2.0.0b0<br>
+ * 2 x 1080Ti<br>
+ * Cuda 10.0 with CuDNN 7.5<br>

+## Results
+#### Classifica